chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 # Documentation

 ## Samples
 The documented features can be imported as samples via [Unity Package Manager] from the [Samples~] directory.
-When stuck, make sure to checkout the corresponding sample:
+When stuck, make sure to investigate the corresponding sample:
 <p align="center">
   <img width="70%" src="samples.png"/>
 </p>

-You can also access the samples directly if you don't feel like importing them in your project:
+The samples can also be accessed directly from:
 - [Simple Events]
 - [Events With Arguments]
 - [Custom Events]